gophercon/gophercon.github.io/_posts/2014-12-19-codeofconduct.markdown

 We expect participants to follow these rules at all conference venues and conference-related social events.
 We think people should follow these rules outside conference activities too!

 [This code of conduct was borrowed from the folks at JSConf, with permission.
-We think they did a very nice job of laying out the expecations of conference participants and appreciate the fact that they let us use it, nearly verbatim.]
+We think they did a very nice job of laying out the expectations of conference participants and appreciate the fact that they let us use it, nearly verbatim.]